 Several Board members stated that they would be present to distribute candy at the Community Center on Halloween night.

-Ms. Loukatos asked if there was someone going around citing garbage violations.
+Mr. Loukatos asked if there was someone going around citing garbage violations.
 He was told that the Citation Office was responsible for that.

 Public Input - None